dtcooper/radio-calls/README.md

 * Callers specify a fake location?
 * ~~Instrument some way to reject workers who snap it up very quickly and don't finish it.~~ &mdash; Worker blocks!
 * HIT model boolean to notify "good" workers when an assignment is posted
+* New mode == taking calls, but show not live right now